Visiblink/antenna/README.md

 Antenna is a console player for internet radio streams.

-This script has been tested by me on Debian 11 "Bullseye".
-Beware: it's alpha software!
-I'll change that designation after I've used it for a few months.
+This script has been tested by me on Debian 11 "Bullseye" for several months without problems.

 Installing the application:
 ---------------------------